dszp/n8n-nodes-defensx/README.md

 This node provides integration with DefensX API v1.3.0 following their provided OpenAPI 3.0.1 specification as retrieved on Dec.
 15, 2025.

+Note: Initial testing was performed more heavily on read operations.
+Please test carefully any write operations before using in production and open GitHub issues if you discover issues.

 ### Credentials

 Create a new credential of type "DefensX API" and configure: